ElektorLabs/PreferredParts/README.md

-This repository is now archived and will get no further updates.
+This repository is now archived and will not be updated.

 PreferredParts
 ==============